Wildlife & Ecology

 We are well known as a hot spot for watchable wildlife, and bears are at the top of the list.
 Spring is when the bears are on the move, which increases the odds of the public catching sight of one of these normally elusive bruins.
 While they can be seen most of the year, late April through May is best.

-The best way to increase your odds of seeing a bear is to travel the Talimena Scenic Drive around dusk.
+The best way to increase your odds of seeing a bear is to travel the Talimena National Scenic Byway around dusk.
 The park is located in the middle of one of Arkansas's largest bear populations.

 Rich Mountain is a prime bear habitat.
 The bears can easily meet all their needs for food and water here.
 Plus, the vast expanses of Ouachita National Forest lands provide plenty of room for these big mammals.